serra/impact-spheres-drive-monitor/docs/development.rst

 Access Contentful
 =================

+The directory `content` contains scripts for accessing content on the Mind Settlers Contentful database.

 Guides are stored in a Contentful document store.
 It has an API that uses OAuth2 for authentication.